same-sky/AMT22_SPI_Sample_Code_Uno/README.md

 ### Data Formatting

-If the check-bits are correct, then we want to update the `currentPosition` variable, stripping out the upper two bits.
-We AND our `currentPosition` variable with 0x3FFF (0b0011111111111111) to make sure we retain all 14 lower bits.
+If the check-bits are correct, then we want to update the `encoderPosition` variable, stripping out the upper two bits.
+We AND our `encoderPosition` variable with 0x3FFF (0b0011111111111111) to make sure we retain all 14 lower bits.

 We also need to check the handle whether the encoder resolution is 12-bit or 14-bit.
-If the resolution is 12-bits, then simply shift `currentPosition` 2 bits to the right.
+If the resolution is 12-bits, then simply shift `encoderPosition` 2 bits to the right.

 ```c
 if (verifyChecksumSPI(encoderPosition)) //position was good